minimo-io/betizen-ssg/README.md

 ## To Do

--   Create the importing tool.
+-   Create the importing tool for games
     -   Images extraction
+    -   I will have to process games for all languages, the file name creation must change as this must be the same for all langs (I could make use of the "alternate" meta tag).
+-   Casino screen
+    -   Casinos importing
 -   Create blog page and posts
--   Casino screen

 -   Fix the sitemap, /feed/feed.xml
 -   Create a better schema for games and casinos
 -   Casinos reputation `casinos-list.njk` is hardcoded.